Vacation rentals in Grand Haven

 Grand Haven is practically synonymous with summertime, when beach days and festivals take over the calendar.
 The city’s famous Coast Guard Festival takes place in late July and early August and is spread over a full two weeks, resulting in nonstop festivities across town.
 If you time your visit to the festival, be sure to plan well in advance.
 Other popular times to visit coincide with the Great Lakes Kite Festival in mid-May, the Grand Haven Art Festival in June, and the Grand Haven Sand Sculpture Contest in mid-August.
 Though the city is much quieter the rest of the year, lighter crowds mean a slower pace and more time to enjoy the town’s many shops, restaurants, and attractions.
 Grand Haven retains its popularity through winter, when cross-country skiers visit its parks and trails, many of which are lit up for night skiing.

-What are the top things to do in Grand Haven?
+Top things to do in Grand Haven

 The Boardwalk and Lighthouses